gumaerc-testorg/20.109-fall-2007/content/pages/labs/lab_tour.md

 Introduction to Our "Back Room" and {{< anchor "Tissue_Culture" >}}{{< /anchor >}}Tissue Culture Facility (Guided)
 ------------------------------------------------------------------------------------------------------------------

 Our lab is beautifully equipped.
 We have a fume hood for work that generates hazardous vapors.
 We have a back room where dishes can be washed and material can be decontaminated.
-The backroom also has an icemaker, a sink with ultrapure water and several CO2 tanks that feed into the incubators in the tissue culture facility.
+The backroom also has an icemaker, a sink with ultrapure water and several CO{{< sub "2" >}} tanks that feed into the incubators in the tissue culture facility.

 The tissue culture facility has three hoods with germicidal lamps, six incubators for growing eukaryotic cells, two inverted microscopes, and a tabletop centrifuge.
 It also has a waterbath for warming up solutions and a refrigerator for keeping them cool.